ashishmishra-bit/next-gen-ui/README.md

 <hr>

 # Next-Gen-UI
-Next Gen Ui is a home for front-end & UI/Ux developers.
+Next Gen UI is a home for front-end & UI/Ux developers.
 We provide all the necessary components required to build a scalable front-end application which suits the user experience in a unique way. <br>
 we provide :
 1. <a href="https://www.npmjs.com/package/next-gen-ui">NPM</a> package support with latest updates.
 2. _**HTML**_ & _**ReactJs/NextJs**_ based per-build templates which uses advance CSS Library called _**Tailwind CSS**_